Elucidation/Ngram-Tutorial/NgramTutorial.md

         print "\""

     Start word: and
-    2-gram sentence: " and almost have allowed her model of her letter and goodness oh cried elizabeth this event of several years of "
-    Start word: he
-    2-gram sentence: " he chiefly in oh lizzy continued i could he had been really amiable light as well and within her brother "
+    2-gram sentence: " and how he probably more easily believe me i never see how much as that he and pride and unshackled " Start word: he
+    2-gram sentence: " he proceeded to be impossible chapter more than to do anything elizabeth implacable resentment gave it really believe very rational "
     Start word: she
-    2-gram sentence: " she is very gentleness as well as usual with this agreement shall never more have long and though it not "
+    2-gram sentence: " she spoke of distinguished trait of him she regarded her earnestly entreated permission if she had given him in this "
     Start word: when
-    2-gram sentence: " when he was not justify the world who are very kind from something was bestowed on looking up the loss "
+    2-gram sentence: " when there subsisted between the possibility of everything was superseded by a great spirits are cried mr bingley looked and "
     Start word: john
-    2-gram sentence: " john with cold was first stage of dignity with the letter was convinced from much in the ball at all " Start word: never
-    2-gram sentence: " never let me jane to her going there but i do not to the most likely that whatever his reserve " Start word: i
+    2-gram sentence: " john told what sort of her and any of companions that whenever they came to conciliate her agitation of wine "
+    Start word: never
-    2-gram sentence: " i had one of self destined for you must feel the project gutenberg volunteers and of an unpleasant sort of "
+    2-gram sentence: " never knew that regardless of his character i think you think what had before jane the same intelligible gallantry and "
+    Start word: i
+    2-gram sentence: " i can have somebody who met and had not been doing very genteel agreeable but my dear said lately made "
     Start word: how
-    2-gram sentence: " how many weeks and loving them though it is tolerably till the neighbourhood it to equal to elizabeth could not "
+    2-gram sentence: " how her being coherent dearest sister to be happy for the mortification mr bennet that everyone connected with which could "

 **Now that's way more interesting!** Those are starting to look like sentences!